schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 ##### VLAN20_VPN: DNS Leak Test

 In your browser, navigate to [dnsleaktest.com](https://dnsleaktest.com/) or [mullvad.net/check](https://mullvad.net/en/check/).
-We expect the "leaked" DNS server to match our Mullvad public Mullvad IP:
+We expect the "leaked" DNS server to match our Mullvad public Mullvad IP.
+The second leak is from the **Outgoing Interface** we configured for Unbound:

 ![Screenshot of Mullvad DNS leak test for VPN network](verify-dns-leak-test-vpn.png)